Igalia/wpewebkit.org/about/architecture.md

 applications to support new input devices without having to go through a UI toolkit first.

-Taking the example of the [Cog WPE browser](https://github.com/Igalia/cog), the application relies on Wayland protocols for user input to communicate events coming from the Wayland compositor up to WPE.
+In the example of the [Cog WPE browser](https://github.com/Igalia/cog), the application relies on Wayland protocols for user input to communicate events coming from the Wayland compositor to WPE.